 PNK Fellowship has a unique and innovative profile in the region.
-The Fellowship focuses on training and supporting young leaders in Argentina and South America who have demonstrated commitment to both academia and public service.
+The Fellowship focuses on training and supporting young leaders in Argentina, Latin American and the Caribbean countries who have demonstrated commitment to both academia and public service.

 This Fellowship is inspired by the legacy and achievements of former President Néstor Kirchner during his term as President of Argentina (2003-2007), and as the first Secretary General of UNASUR (2010).